 - The Scout: Friends or Foes? by Frederic Remington

 - Cold Morning on the Range by Frederic Remington

 - On the Southern Plains by Frederic Remington

 - A Mexican Vaquero by Frederic Remington

 - What an Unbranded Cow Has Cost by Frederic Remington

 - Self-Portrait on a Horse by Frederic Remington

 Frederic Remington Artworks

-Remington created works of drama, motion, and legend.
-First submitting sketches of his early excursions to popular contemporary magazines, for example, Outing, The Century Magazine, and Harper's Weekly, Remington before long found an audience for his figurative reproductions of living fantasies.
-Providing an eager audience with documentary-style images of how wild-west followers had persuaded themselves to come into those lawless lands, the artist became the favorite of President Roosevelt.
+Remington before long found an audience for his figurative art reproductions of living legends.
+Providing an eager audience with documentary-style images of how the wild-west was.
+Remington had such an impact on some of his followers that they had persuaded themselves to come into those lawless lands.

 The Fall of the Cowboy by Frederic Remington